tweag/HaskellR/doc/H-ints.md

 Hence what R calls "types" are better thought of as "classes" in the above sense.
 They correspond to *variants* (or *constructors*) of a single type in the Haskell sense.
 R is really a unityped language.

 We call the type of all the classes that exist in R the *universe* (See [Internal Structures](#internal-structures)).

+Because "class" is already an overloaded term in both R and in Haskell, in the following we use the term *shape* to refer to what the above calls a "class".

 [harper-dynamic-static]:
 http://existentialtype.wordpress.com/2011/03/19/dynamic-languages-are-static-languages/